arnefmeyer/open-ephys_plugins/README.md

 Installation
 ============

-Put the plugin directories into the "plugin" directory of the OE plugin GUI and compile all plugins.
+Put the plugin directories into the Source/Plugins directory of the OE plugin GUI and compile all plugins.

 So far, the code has only been tested under Linux (Linux Mint 17.3).